 When you lengthen a clip in a sequence by slowing its speed, it does not overwrite an adjacent clip.
 Instead, the clip expands until it touches the edge of the adjacent clip.
 Adobe Premiere Pro then pushes remaining frames into the tail of the lengthened clip.
 To recover these frames, create a gap after the clip and trim its right edge to reveal them.

 You can speed up, slow down, play backward, or freeze video portions of a clip using the Time Remapping effect.
-Using speed keyframes, you can change speed numerous times within the same clip.
-Take a clip of someone walking, for example.
-You can show him moving forward quickly, slowing suddenly, stopping mid-step, and even walking backward, before resuming his forward motion.
-Unlike Clip Speed/Duration which applies a constant speed across the entire clip, Time Remapping allows you to vary the speed throughout the clip.
-Also, you can ease in or ease out speed changes.
+For example, take a clip of someone walking.
+You can show the person moving forward quickly, slowing suddenly, stopping mid-step, and even walking backward, before resuming the forward motion.

-It is best to apply time remapping controls to a clip in its own video track, or at least one not followed immediately by other clips.
-Slowing any portion of a clip makes the duration of that clip longer.
-If a second clip immediately follows the lengthened clip in the video track, the lengthened clip is automatically trimmed where the second clip begins.
-To recover the frames trimmed from the lengthened clip, click the Track Select tool, then Shift-drag the second clip toward the right to make room.
+It is best to apply time remapping controls to a clip in its own video track.
+Slowing a portion of the clip makes it longer.
+If a second clip follows the lengthened clip in the video track, the lengthened clip is automatically trimmed where the second clip begins.
+To recover trimmed frames, click the Track Select Tool.
+Shift-drag the second clip toward the right.
 All clips lying to the right move to the right.
-Click the Selection tool, then drag the right edge of the lengthened clip to the right, exposing its trimmed frames.
+Click the Selection tool, and drag the right edge of the lengthened clip to the right, exposing its trimmed frames.